Tamiyo22/Salesforce-LG-Agent-with-Unstructured-Data/README.md

 📝 Description

-Built an end-to-end Salesforce Data Cloud solution that ingests unstructured data from AWS S3, transforms it into usable insights through Data Lake Objects (DLOs) and Data Model Objects (DMOs), and powers a dynamic AgentForce AI agent deployed on a Salesforce Experience Site for interactive user access.

 This is a basic Salesforce Agent prototype I created out of curiosity, to experiment with building a data lake connection between AWS S3 and Salesforce Data Cloud, and to explore how unstructured data can be leveraged and structured while training intelligent agents.